TANMAY007100/literate-waffle/README.md

     - Flag Of United States Of America
     - Flag Of Latvia
     - Flag Of Romania
+    - Flag Of Norway
+    - Flag Of Cameroon
 <br/><br/>

+**Note:** The width is considered to be the longest horizontal part of the flag and the height is considered to be the longest vertical part of the flag.

 ## **Flags:**

 ### **Indian Flag**